 Monitoring your blood glucose level is key to driving safely if you are on blood glucose medication.
-Nurses from the Speciality Care Services, Division of Nursing at Singapore General Hospital (SGH), share tips if hypoglycaemia strikes.
+The Department of Endocrinology at Singapore General Hospital (SGH) shares tips if hypoglycaemia (low blood glucose) strikes.

 10 Tips to drive safely while on diabetes medication